 Residents who could be particularly sensitive to poor air quality _ even those who live as far north as Ellensburg, Wenatchee and the Okanogan Valley _ also were advised to limit outdoor activities given the residual smoke.
 They include people suffering from lung or heart disease, diabetes, a respiratory infection, those who have had a stroke, infants and people over age 65.

-Structures burned in the fire, which started along U.S. Highway 97, include 18 homes, five cabins, 56 outbuildings and one bridge.
-Fire investigators were still researching whether another six homes were primary residences, Warriner said earlier.
+More than 100 structures have burned in the fire, which started Wednesday along U.S. Highway 97.
+They include 18 homes, five cabins, 56 outbuildings and one bridge.
+Fire investigators were still researching whether another six homes were primary residences and another 22 structures that had burned, according to fire incident spokesman Dale Warriner.

 There were 1,016 firefighters and support personnel assigned to the fire Monday.
 Fire managers were expected to begin reassigning some of those people to other wildfires beginning Wednesday.